solring/nginx-proxy-docker/README.md

-# Docker file for a Simple Nginx server
+# Docker file for a simple Nginx server

-I use Nginx to manage and reroute my different websites.
-Tried to utilize Docker to eliminate difficulties when migrating sites.
+An attempt to utilize Nginx to manage and reroute my different websites with Docker to eliminate difficulties when migrating sites.

 Still WIP.